catberry/catberry/docs/index.md

 To build browser bundle, Catberry uses [browserify](http://browserify.org) which is awesome and can convert your server-side JavaScript to browser code.

-## Including packages into the browser bundle
+## Including Packages into the Browser Bundle
 There are some rules according browserify limitations:

 * If you want to include some module into browser bundle it should be required